 - a reflection paper (self-reflection on personal development)

 - bachelor thesis in accordance with the template of the institute

 - presentation and participation at EXPO with poster (and the product).

-Oral exam is held after the bachelor thesis has been submitted, as a final presentation of the project.
+Oral examination The oral exam will be held after the bachelor thesis has been submitted.

 The oral exam will focus on the team and the individual student's understanding of methods, the choice of methods in their work process, as well as the final result in terms of the bachelor's thesis (and the product).The grading scale is A-F. The grade for the oral exam is individual.